 - calculate social tax and employer’s unemployment insurance premium on wages paid to employees.

 - calculate fringe benefits granted to an employee and the income tax and social tax thereon.

-The most convenient way to declare tax liabilities is to use the online services environment of the Tax and Customs Board e-MTA, for which it is necessary to apply for access permissions.
+The most convenient way to declare tax liabilities is to use the e-services environment e-MTA of the Estonian Tax and Customs Board, for which it is necessary to apply for access permissions.